 Information and tools to help you establish yourself as an Anywhereist, and thrive.
 These will include:

-- A podcast (coming soon)
+- A podcast (check it out!)

 - Live workshops and other events

 - Courses (coming soon)

 - Interviews with successful Anywhereists

 My plan is for this site to evolve, based on the needs and desires of readers, to become a communication and support center for like-minded people.

 It’s not fully fledged, so your input now can have a big impact.
 Send me your questions, concerns, hopes, and fears, and I’ll see what I can do to address them.